thaixuandang/ronin-documentation/blog/zkevms-explored.md

 ## Zero-knowledge Ethereum Virtual Machine (zkEVM)

 ### Overview
 zkEVM is a virtual machine that executes smart contract transactions, providing compatibility with both zero-knowledge-proof computations and the EVM.
-EVM is quasi-Turing-complete (according to Ethereum Yellow Paper [[9]](#9)), which means EVM can perform pretty much any computation that respects the bound set by gas.
+EVM is quasi-Turing-complete (according to Ethereum Yellow Paper [[9]](#9)), which means EVM can perform pretty much any computation that respects the bound set by [gas](https://ethereum.org/en/developers/docs/gas/).
 With the integration of ZKPs, the validity of any computation run on zkEVM can be verified.
 This allows us to "outsource" most of the transaction processing job from Ethereum to L2 via ZK rollup.

 In essence, zkEVM can be described as asserting: "I have correctly executed the EVM with the provided inputs."
 However, this assertion needs to be formalized to be interpretable by the zero-knowledge component of zkEVM.
 This formalization process is analogous to how programmers must write code for computers to understand and perform a task.
-The formal representation required for this purpose is referred to as ZK circuits.
+The formal representation required for this purpose is usually referred to as **ZK circuits** or **arithmetic circuits**.

 We can divide zkEVM into two parts: